patrickpr/trapdirector/README.md

 Help wanted :

 -  English is not my native language, so grammar & spelling corrections in the docs (and the module !) are VERY welcome : make a pull request or issue or just send me a message
 -  If you want to help on this project pull request are welcome !
-As it's still under heavy developpement, please open an issue before doing anything I could be doing right now.
-Have a look at the project tab to see what I'm currently doing.
 -  If anyone has some knowledge in Zend framework, I'll happily take advices

 Have a look at :